-If you notice problems like these, and it turns out you need to waterproof the house, Redgard and Aquadefense are the two great options in my experience when it comes to general waterproofing.
+If you notice problems like these, and it turns out you need to waterproof your house – Redgard and Aquadefense are the two options you can seek help from.

-Both of them are great in terms of performance, making both an excellent choice, but I have noticed that Aquadefense does seem to have a slight edge over Redgard in a few ways.
+Both of them are great in terms of performance, but I have noticed that Aquadefense does seem to have a slight edge over Redgard in certain conditions.

-For instance, Aquadefense is more flexible than Redgard.
-It is well suited for areas that experience issues with hydrostatic pressure.
+For instance, Aquadefense is more flexible than Redgard, and it’s well-suited for areas that experience issues with hydrostatic pressure.

-It is possible that Aquadefense has more uses than Redgard, but it can be difficult to decide based on that alone.
+That said, Aquadefense has more uses than Redgard, so it can be difficult to decide based on that alone.

-For this reason, I’ve gone through the different drawbacks and benefits of both of these products, so you can compare them and get a better idea for yourself before making a decision.
+For this reason, I’ve gone through the drawbacks and benefits of both products to compare and get a better idea before making a final decision…

-It is able to be used in a large number of applications and therefore is preferred by a lot of people who do waterproofing as a profession.
+Due to its versatility and a large number of applications, it’s preferred by many people who do waterproofing as a profession.

-Below are a few things I’ve noticed about Redgard:
+Below are a few good things I’ve noticed about Redgard:

 - It has a quick-drying formula, so it takes less time to complete the project.

 - It works well as a substrate formation element while helping to waterproof swimming pools, fountains, hot tubs, steam rooms, showers, and saunas.

 - It’s efficient regardless of the size of the project and is compatible with a number of tools, like trowels, sprayers, and rollers.

 - It is not good for applying in cold weather environments and won’t work well if the temperature goes below 5 degrees Celsius once it’s applied.

 - It contains no adhesives at all.
 So, it doesn’t replace a proper finish coat and will actually need a separate finish layer in order to function as intended.

 Aquadefense (a product of Mapei Industries) is a versatile waterproofing membrane you can use beneath tiles, stones, flooring, and on walls and ceilings.

-You can even use it in steam rooms and saunas where the heat is above average.
+You can even use this waterproof membrane barrier in steam rooms and saunas where the heat is above average.

 Below are a few of the benefits and drawbacks of Mapei Aquadefense.

-- It takes much less time for Aquadefense as compared to Redgard.
-You won’t have to wait around all day for it to dry, so you can take care of other aspects of your project.
+- Compared to Redgard, it takes much less time for Aquadefense to apply.
+This means you won’t have to wait all day for it to dry.

 - AquaDefense is pricier than Redgard, and you will need a minimum of two coats on everything you use it on.